singhkshitij/nameless-ui/README.md

 * [Contact](#contact)
 * [Acknowledgements](#acknowledgements)

+## Installation
+* You can directly head over to <a href="http://namelss.com" target="_blank">namelss.com</a> on Desktop, tablet or mobile devices (Yes, it is responsive)
+* Since it is also [PWA](https://love2dev.com/blog/progressive-web-app-features/) , you can install it as an lightweight app on any Mobile/Desktop device.
+Just click on **Add to home screen** when you see it.

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 * No login no auth required
 * Real Time feedback sessions
+* E2E encrypted chats
 * It helps with :
     - People giving feedback can be totally anonymous
     - Host can interact and introspect feedback with audience realtime